Telegraph's main headlines of the day | ExBulletin

 Telegraph’s main headlines of the day

 Welcome to the Telegraph’s early morning news briefing.
-This is a collection of key articles for Saturday.
+Here’s a compilation of the top news for Sunday.
 Sign up for our free front page newsletter to receive twice-daily briefings by email.
-1. Vacation to France in chaos as fully vaccinated Britons must be quarantined
+1. Children will only get the corona vaccine if they are vulnerable

-French summer vacations have been in turmoil as ministers announced they will re-enact rules requiring fully vaccinated Britons to be quarantined.
+The UK has rejected large-scale coronavirus vaccinations for all children and teenagers, and ministers are instead preparing to provide jabs to vulnerable people aged 12-15 and 18, The Telegraph may disclose.

-All tourists arriving from Monday will be required to isolate at home for up to 10 days, overturning the waiver plan for those who have received two doses of the vaccine.
-Read the full story.
+The Joint Commission on Immunization and Immunization (JCVI) is believed to have advised ministers not to distribute the vaccine to all children until further evidence of the risk is provided.
+Read the full article.

 Get the latest news and up-to-date political information throughout the day in The Telegraph.